Alain-RAMBELOSON/TP_POE_Backend/README.md

 # Description

+Database server built with Express with a connector which links to a MongoDB Cloud database.
-Backend server built with Express and MongoDB designed to work with the frontend application [TP_POE_Frontend](https://github.com/Alain-RAMBELOSON/TP_POE_Frontend).
+This server is designed to work with the frontend application [TP_POE_Frontend](https://github.com/Alain-RAMBELOSON/TP_POE_Frontend).

 # Context